StuartLittlefair/lsr1835/README.md

 wavelength (AA), flux (mJy) and error.
 An additional file provides HJD for each spectrum.

+High state and low state spectra are given in the same format, but without uncertainties.

 The difference spectrum between high and low states is provided, as is a second estimate of the difference spectrum, derived from fitting sinusoids to lightcurves in narrow wavelength bins (amplSpectrum).
 The lightcurves themselves